Personal Pensions Vs. Investment ISAs

 How much you can contribute

-The maximum annual ISA allowance for the tax year 2019/20 is £20,000.
+The maximum annual ISA allowance for the tax year 2020/21 is £20,000.
 There is no maximum contribution limits on a pension, but only the first £40,000 will benefit from the 20% government tax relief.
+If you’re a higher or additional rate taxpayer you could claim up to 45% in pension tax relief.

 Annual ISA allowance